 Role of Knowledge Management System in Marketing IndustryEstimated Reading Time: 8 Minutes

-A success of business chain reaction of many factors happiness of employees, its processes, proper investment, marketing, sales, and profit generated.
+The success of a business is a chain reaction of many factors such as; the happiness of employees, its processes, proper investment, budget planning, marketing, sales, profit, and revenue.
 Profit and revenue are key targets for a business, advertising and marketing are key factors for generating sales and profits.

 The man who stops advertising to save money is like the man who stops the clock to save time.

 Benefits of Knowledge Management in Marketing